YTC Commander serves as keynote speaker at the 28th annual Camp Bouse Days ceremony

 |0

-This work, YTC Commander serves as keynote speaker at the 28th annual Camp Bouse Days ceremony, by Mark Schauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, YTC Commander serves as keynote speaker at the 28th annual Camp Bouse Days ceremony [Image 3 of 3], by Mark Schauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Yuma Test Center Commander serves as keynote speaker at the 28th annual Camp Bouse Days ceremony